pablofelitti/meli-full-sales/README.md

 ## TODO list

-- [ ] This program does not support multiple instances as we control with a system variable whether a job to analyze is running or not, it should be refactored to support multiple instances
+- [ ] Mock in a better way
-- [ ] Mock with proxyquire
+- [ ] Enable endpoint to blacklist items
-- [ ] Add unit tests
+- [ ] Enable UI to get all the information in the database and be able to modify it